webix-hub/docs/data/desktop/richselect.md

 - options can be defined dynamically;
 - options can be loaded from serverside;
-- template can be changed..
+- template can be changed.

 To learn more, go to [Advanced Settings of Popup Selectors](desktop/advanced_combo.md) article.